Momna-bit/read/README.md

   AND cm.FlowStart IS NOT NULL
 ORDER BY NEWID();

--- Check billing history for the outlier customer SELECT
+-- Check billing history for the outlier customer (cust_id as string) SELECT
     cust_id,
     Bill_Date,
     NetCharge,
     Usage
 FROM iSigma_Bill_Master
-WHERE cust_id = 1502110268
+WHERE cust_id = '1502110268'
 ORDER BY Bill_Date;